Zachary Cook

-Zachary J. Cook is an American politician and a Republican member of the New Mexico House of Representatives representing District 56 since his January 16, 2009 appointment by Governor of New Mexico Bill Richardson to fill the vacancy caused by the resignation of W. C. Williams.
+Zachary J. Cook is an American politician and a former Republican member of the New Mexico House of Representatives representing District 56 from his January 16, 2009 appointment by Governor of New Mexico Bill Richardson to fill the vacancy caused by the resignation of W. C. Williams until 2022.

 Education

 Cook graduated from University of New Mexico School of Law.